Overview

 By default, all profiles in the Agent configuration directory are loaded.
 To customize the specific profiles for collection, explicitly reference them by filename under definition_file, or provide an inline list under definition.
 Any of the Datadog profiles can be listed by name.
 Additional custom profiles can be referenced by the file path in the config, or placed in the configuration directory.

-Note: The generic profile is generic-device.yaml, which supports routers, switches, etc.
+Note: The generic profile is generic-device.yaml, which supports routers, switches, and other devices.

 sysOID mapped devices